CertiCoq/certicoq.github.io/README.md

 ## Funding

-The project has been supported by the National Science Foundation, grants CCF-1407790,  CCF-1407794,  CCF-2005545, and CIFellows program/
+The project has been supported by the National Science Foundation, grants CCF-1407790,  CCF-1407794,  CCF-2005545, and the CIFellows program.

 ## License